3 Things to Know about Tampa’s Hot Housing Market

 Bringing It Home

 What does all of this mean for you?
 Back to the Realtor.com forecast.
 The headline is that sellers will get top dollar, while buyers still struggle for affordability.
-The time for sellers to act is now, with Tampa projected to have one of the highest home price hikes in the country in 2021.
+The time for sellers to act is now, with Tampa projected to have one of the highest home price hikes in the country.
 Paradoxically, the time for buyers to act is also now.
 The housing shortage is continuing and real.